reduxjs/redux/docs/faq/ImmutableData.md

 <a id="why-is-immutability-required"></a>
 ## Why is immutability required by Redux?
 - Both Redux and React-Redux employ [shallow equality checking](#shallow-and-deep-equality-checking).
 In particular:
-	- Redux's `combineReducers` utility [shallowly checks for reference changes] (#how-redux-uses-shallow-checking)  caused by the reducers that it calls.
+	- Redux's `combineReducers` utility [shallowly checks for reference changes](#how-redux-uses-shallow-checking)  caused by the reducers that it calls.
 	- React-Redux's `connect` method generates components that [shallowly check reference changes to the root state](#how-react-redux-uses-shallow-checking), and the return values from the `mapStateToProps` function to see if the wrapped components actually need to re-render.
 Such [shallow checking requires immutability](#redux-shallow-checking-requires-immutability) to function correctly.
 - Immutable data management ultimately makes data handling safer.